lsst/dp0-2_lsst_io/tutorials-examples/Portal-6.rst

 **2.1.1.
-Select the Coordinate Systems to Overlay and to Read Out.** To select a coordinate system to overlay on the image, open the drop-down menu under the "Grid" option from the "Manipualte overlay display" icon (magenta circle).
+Select the Coordinate Systems to Overlay and to Read Out.** To select a coordinate system to overlay on the image, open the drop-down menu under the "Grid" option from the "Manipulate overlay display" icon (magenta circle).
 For the Equatorial coordinate systems, two formats are available for displaying astronomical coordinates: sexagesimal and decimal.
 The readout coordinate format is independent of the coordinate format for the overlaid grid.
 To choose a readout format, click the colored box (blue square) next to the "expand window"